-Due to the depth of the cash flow crisis that most companies will have by June 1, all nonessential expenses must be reduced or eliminated.
+All nonessential expenses must be reduced by June 1 due to the dept of cash flow crisis that most companies will face.
 One ‘easy’ expense to get rid of is training because businesses don’t do a good job determining the return on their investment.

-That may be depressing news to those who were looking forward to participating in the company’s leadership development program this fall (or employees who might have been sent to leadership external training).
+That may be depressing news to those who were looking forward to participating in the company’s leadership development program this fall.
+Or for those employees who might have been sent to leadership external training.